kudan-eu/KudanCV-Desktop-Demo/README.md

 At this point, your project should compile and run.
 If the library encounters any issues it will throw an exception to let you know what is missing or possibly going wrong.

+#### Special note for Windows users:
+Once your project has compiled in Visual Studio, you may find that you need to copy across your OpenCV dll and the cURL library (which was in the Kudan package) into the folder which contains your compiled `.exe`.
+Otherwise the executable will fail to launch citing that it is missing the OpenCV and cURL libraries.

 ## Contact